Resources

 Native Plants for Partially Shady or Shady Locations - MGNV

-Plants are recommended by Extension Master Gardeners for use in gardens that have shade for part to most of the day.
+Plants recommended by Master Gardeners of Northern Virginia for use in gardens that have shade for part to most of the day.

 Native Plants for Sunny Locations - MGNV